juanantonio284/notes_on_writing/MIPT_Tech_Writ/tech_writ_week_4.md

 #### 6. Inquiry

 A useful alternative to a personal interview is to send an inquiry.
-This inquiry can take the form of a letter, email or a message sent through an organization's website.
+This inquiry can take the form of a letter, email, or a message sent through an organization's website.
 Although digital inquiries are more convenient for both the sender and the recipient, a physical letter is more formal and therefore might be more appropriate if the topic is important or relates to safety.

 #### 7. Questionnaires

 Questionnaires enable you to solicit information from a large group of people.
-You can send questionnaires through the email, or email them, present them as forms on a website, or use survey software such as SurveyMonkey.
+You can send questionnaires through email, present them as forms on a website, or use survey software such as SurveyMonkey.
 Unfortunately, questionnaires rarely yield completely satisfactory results for three reasons.

 * i.
 Some of the questions will misfire
 * ii.
 Respondents will misinterpret some of your questions, or supply useless answers